 - 4 ears fresh corn

-- 1 cup 8 oz cheese of choice I use vegan almond ricotta but you can also use feta or goat cheese for a dairy option
+- 1 cup 8 oz cheese of choice I use plant-based ricotta

 - 1 cup fresh basil chopped

 - 1 bunch kale shredded

 - Avocado to garnish (optional)

 - Additional fresh herbs e.g. chives, green onions, basil, cilantro, oregano